Sylvan Library Sucks In cEDH

 Sylvan Library by Bryan Sola

 Hi, I'm Drake Sasser.
 You might know me from Playing with Power, The Miscast or as a Legacy grinder on the SCG Tour of old.
 These days, I play cEDH.
-But I don't play Sylvan Library, and this is why.
+But I don't play Sylvan Library

 Card Evaluation